WeBankFinTech/Visualis/visualis_docs/en_US/Visualis_linkisdatasource_en.md

         return ResponseEntity.ok(new ResultMap(tokenUtils).successAndRefreshToken(request).payloads(sources));
     }
 ```
 &nbsp;&nbsp;&nbsp;&nbsp;In the SourceController class, we have not modified other Davinci related implementations.
 In order to be compatible with the data source reuse logic, the interfaces in SourceServive have been modified.
-In the Service, there are three steps of logic, which are to obtain the project through the project id.
-Go to the corresponding Source list.
-The Source list is traversed to determine whether there is a Hive data source or a Presto data source.
-In the last step, if there is no relevant Hive Datasource or Presto data source, it will be inserted and added to the final list that needs to be returned.
-TotalSource , the code is as follows:
+In the Service, there are three-step logic, Respectively, the corresponding Source list under the project is obtained through the project id, and the Source list is traversed to determine whether there is a Hive data source or a Presto data source.
+To the totalSource in the final list that needs to be returned, the code is as follows:
 ```java
     @Override
     public List<Source> getSources(Long projectId, User user, String ticketId) throws NotFoundException, UnAuthorizedExecption, ServerException {